Wiltshire PCC criticises Stonewall trans policy on women-only areas

 Wiltshire Police was a member of Stonewall's diversity programme for the last four years, up until this summer.

-The charity aims to ensure that all LGBTQ+ staff are accepted in the workplace and and added it was "disappointing that in 2021, this can still be thought of as controversial".
+The charity aims to ensure that all LGBTQ+ staff are accepted in the workplace and added it was "disappointing that in 2021, this can still be thought of as controversial".

 Mr Wilkinson was throwing his support behind the PCC for Surrey, Lisa Townsend, who said that Stonewall had become "a well-funded lobby group for a dangerous ideology that threatens the safety of our women and girls".